 Displays information about the devices and links that are defined for the TCP/IP virtual machine.
-The SELECT filter can be used to choose information for a specific device.
-If no filter is used, the content for all connected devices will be displayed.
+The SELECT filter can be used to choose information about a specific device.
+If no filter is used, information about all connected devices is displayed.